lupyuen/lupyuen.github.io/src/spi.md

 ## SPI with Direct Memory Access

 _What's Direct Memory Access?
-How does it help with SPI?_
+How does it help SPI?_

 TODO